OpenEvalProject/evals/manuscripts/elife-59038/v2/manuscript.md

 ## Abstract

-The molecular bases of heteromeric assembly and link between Na + self-inhibition and protease-sensitivity in epithelial sodium channels (ENaCs) are not fully understood.
+The molecular bases of heteromeric assembly and link between Na+ self-inhibition and protease-sensitivity in epithelial sodium channels (ENaCs) are not fully understood.
 Previously, we demonstrated that ENaC subunits – α, β, and γ – assemble in a counterclockwise configuration when viewed from outside the cell with the protease-sensitive GRIP domains in the periphery (Noreng et al., 2018).
 Here we describe the structure of ENaC resolved by cryo-electron microscopy at 3 Å. We find that a combination of precise domain arrangement and complementary hydrogen bonding network defines the subunit arrangement.
 Furthermore, we determined that the α subunit has a primary functional module consisting of the finger and GRIP domains.
-The module is bifurcated by the α2 helix dividing two distinct regulatory sites: Na + and the inhibitory peptide.
-Removal of the inhibitory peptide perturbs the Na + site via the α2 helix highlighting the critical role of the α2 helix in regulating ENaC function.
+The module is bifurcated by the α2 helix dividing two distinct regulatory sites: Na+ and the inhibitory peptide.
+Removal of the inhibitory peptide perturbs the Na+ site via the α2 helix highlighting the critical role of the α2 helix in regulating ENaC function.

 ## Introduction